REST Consumers

 While a REST consumer connection is in the hold down state, it will not be scheduled to receive any outgoing POST requests.
 This has two beneficial effects:

-- Second, if there are other REST consumer connections available that are successfully receiving POST responses, the REST Delivery Point will direct the majority of the outgoing messages towards those connections.
+• Second, if there are other REST consumer connections available that are successfully receiving POST responses, the RDP will direct the majority of the outgoing messages towards those connections.

 Performance Considerations

-The Solace PubSub+ event broker must wait for a response before sending the next message because of the blocking nature of the HTTP delivery to the REST consumer.
-Therefore the performance of a single HTTP connection will always be bound by the round-trip time of one message.
-This time will depend on the quality of the network between the event broker and the REST consumer and how quickly the REST consumer can process messages.
+The PubSub+ event broker must wait for a response before sending the next message because of the blocking nature of the HTTP delivery to the REST consumer.
+Therefore the performance of a single HTTP connection is always bound by the round-trip time of one message.
+This time depends on the quality of the network between the event broker and the REST consumer and how quickly the REST consumer can process messages.

-As shown below, there are two main options to consider for increasing the overall system performance.
+As shown in the diagram below, there are two main options to consider for increasing the overall system performance.

 Scaling Connections per REST Consumer